ugu5ma/sipp_call_walk/README.md

 # sipp_call_walk
 script for Sipp to generate failed Register-attempts fromn one source

+## Prerequisites: Sipp needs to be compiled with TLS (Openssl)-

+### a short test helps to determine if Sipp has TLS capabilities:

+### open a terminal and run:
+-sipp -t l1 -sn uas

+### If the output say something like "..you must compile with Sipp..." you have to run an extra-round :)

 ##  2client-uac-auth-not-ok.sh
 #!/bin/bash
 sipp -sf client-uac-auth-nok.xml -inf numberlistfail2.csv -max_socket 200 -r 1 52.57.150.213:5061 -t ln -p 5063 -m 200 -l 1 -trace_stat -stf stats.csv -trace_screen -trace_err -tls_key ./sippuac.key -tls_cert ./sippuac.pem